 Fellowship Program Directors Luncheon

 Critical care fellowship program directors are invited to participate in the Fellowship Program Directors Luncheon to be held Monday, February 26, 2018, from 12:15 p.m. to 1:45 p.m., at the Henry B. Gonzalez Convention Center.
 This year’s luncheon will feature speakers who will address topics under the heading “Training Our Trainees Skills for Their Professional Success.”
 Content will be multiprofessional in scope and will cover the viewpoint of a recent graduate transitioning into the real world, the concerns of a new intensivist, leadership and professional skills, managing burnout, and group discussion.
+View the agenda.
 This session requires advance registration and an additional fee to attend.
 To register, visit the Congress registration page.

 Advanced Practice Provider Networking Luncheon